tobias-sung/my-notes/content/index.md

 ---
 ![[Flight.png]]

 Welcome to my website!
-My name is Tobias Sung, and I'm an aspiring embedded software engineer.
+My name is Tobias, and I'm an aspiring embedded software engineer.

 This is just a simple website where I keep notes on the projects I've worked on.
 Feel free to look around!